Mental Health and Wellbeing

-The story has been adapted and UNICEF have uploaded it to YouTube:
+This story has been adapted by UNICEF for YouTube:

-CORONAVIRUS: dealing with the effects of lockdown toolkit:
+Mentally Healthy Schools Coronavirus: dealing with the effects of lockdown toolkit.

-The World Health Organisation’s tips for parents during the Covid outbreak:
+World Health Organisation Tips for parents during the Covid outbreak.

-The Educational Endowment Foundation’s resources for parents (including ideas to support home learning routines):
+Educational Endowment Foundation Resources for parents (including ideas to support home learning routines).

-The Essex Child and Family Wellbeing Service (ECFWS) support for you and your family
+Essex Child and Family Wellbeing Service (ECFWS) Support for you and your family.